jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ---
 In the era of making money online, so many people want to know how to become a better writer.

-Here are 16 tips I know that will help you become a better written content creator.
+Here are 16 tips I know that will help you create better written content creator.
 I've **used them to increase sales and improve my writing program and book marketing.**

 **You probably didn't learn any of these in school, but school isn't in the business of teaching you how to:**